Queen Bed Prices in South Africa 2026: What You Should Pay

 Brand and Retailer Markup

-Buying through a major chain showroom typically includes 20–35% retail markup versus buying directly from a specialist or warehouse supplier.
-This doesn’t mean chain stores are bad — they offer trials, guarantees, and established after-sales — but it’s worth comparing against direct or online sources like Beds and All for the same build quality at a better price.
+Buying through a major chain showroom typically includes a 20–35% retail markup versus buying directly from a specialist or warehouse supplier.
+It’s worth comparing against direct or online sources like Beds and All for the same build quality at a better price.

 5. Queen Mattress Prices in South Africa (2026)